On two cohomological Hall algebras: Conclusions

 \subsection{Examples}

-\begin{example} We keep notations as in Examples \ref{exam:GuinAlg} and \ref{ex:Q heart}.
+We illustrate Theorem~\ref{thm:KS_prep} by some examples. \begin{example} We keep notations as in Examples \ref{exam:GuinAlg} and \ref{ex:Q heart}.
 Let $Q$ be the Jordan quiver.
 Then $\widehat{Q}$ is the quiver with one vertex, and three arrows $l, x$ and $x^*$.
-Let $W:=l\cdot [x, x^*]$ be the potential as in Example \ref{exam:GuinAlg}.
-We denote the critical CoHA by $\scrH_{\widehat{Q}}$.
+Let $W:=l\cdot [x, x^*]$ be the potential defined as in Example \ref{exam:GuinAlg}.
+We denote the critical CoHA by $\calH^{\crit}(\widehat{Q}, W)$.